Alaska: Road

 Alaska has few road connections compared to the rest of the U.S. The state's road system, covering a relatively small area of the state, linking the central population centers and the Alaska Highway, the principal route out of the state through Canada.
 The state capital, Juneau, is not accessible by road, with access only by ferry or flight; this has spurred debate over decades about moving the capital to a city on the road system, or building a road connection from Haines.
 The western part of Alaska has no road system connecting the communities with the rest of Alaska.

 The Interstate Highways in Alaska consists of a total of 1082 mi.
-One unique feature of the Alaska Highway system is the Anton Anderson Memorial Tunnel, an active Alaska Railroad tunnel recently upgraded to provide a paved roadway link with the isolated community of Whittier on Prince William Sound to the Seward Highway about 50 mi southeast of Anchorage at Portage.
+These are mostly not built to Interstate Highway standards and their status as such is largely notional.
+A unique feature of the Alaska Highway system is the Anton Anderson Memorial Tunnel, an active Alaska Railroad tunnel that provides a paved roadway link with the isolated community of Whittier on Prince William Sound to the Seward Highway about 50 mi southeast of Anchorage at Portage.
 At 2.5 mi, the tunnel was the longest road tunnel in North America until 2007.
 The tunnel is the longest combination road and rail tunnel in North America.

 Southwest Alaska is largely coastal, sparsely populated, and unconnected to the road system.
 Access to most communities in Southwest Alaska is primarily by air taxi, although larger towns like Kodiak, Bethel, King Salmon, Dillingham, and Dutch Harbor are accessible by scheduled air service.
-Additionally, some coastal communities can be reached via the Alaska Marine Highway ferry.
+Some coastal communities can be reached via the Alaska Marine Highway ferry.